 Vaxigrip forms the development of specific immunity to epidemic

-relevant strains of influenza A and B viruses contained in this vaccine.
+current strains of influenza virus types A and B contained in this vaccine.

 PURPOSE